Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * reduced rank: if e. g. two actuators are moving with their axes being parallel, the rank is reduced.
 The robot cannot move to all 6 DOF anymore.
 The implemented solution is to calculate the generalized inverse (also called pseudo-invers, Moore-Penrose inverse), which approximates the exact solution by using least square methods.
 An example of this singularity is gimbal lock, which is known from aviation and can occur at a 6 axis robot with axis 5 at 0 degrees.
 Axis 4 and 6 are parallel then.

 # Speed and Acceleration control
+Near and at a singularity, the angular speed of a single or few actuators would grow to infinity and stop printing.
+The solution is to avoid singularities or to set those angular speed to 0 and accept some inaccuracy.
+The affected segments are corrected and the surrounding ones smoothing down to velocity values approaching 0 to avoid jerks.
+The M203 and M201 (and maybe M566) settings are used as upper angular velocity limits for each actuator.

 # Tool offsets and orientation
 Currently only X, Y, Z position information from G10 is used, later the orientation can be set by using U, V, W (or A, B, C) also.
 I'm aware that there are different possibilites in CNC to define tool endpoints, so this part will be enhanced.